 There is another important aspect at tourism i.e. agencies and intermediaries.
-It is the Travel agency and Tour Operators.
+These are the Travel Agencies and Tour Operators.

-12.2 Travel Agency and Tour Operators
+15.2 Travel Agencies and Tour Operators

 The travel agencies are basic and essential element of tourism industry.
 Irrespective of type of tourism, and nature of tourism the entire industry revolve around travel agency and tour operators.